Azorlogh/harmoxen/README.md

-# Xenharmonic Piano Roll
+# Harmoxen

+This software is an experimental piano roll that has a continuous y axis.
+Notes can be placed at any frequency, or at any interval from another note.

 **This is mostly an experiment.** \
 It may never go anywhere, or it may become somehow useful one day.

-This software is an experimental piano roll that has a continuous y axis.
-Notes can be placed at any frequency, or at any interval from another note.

 **It is barely usable in its current state.** \
 You can still play around with it but many parts are missing.